dipdup-io/dipdup/config-reference/contracts.md

 A list of the contract definitions you might use in the indexer patterns or templates.
 Each contract entry has two fields:

-* `address` — either originated or implicit account address, Base58 encoded.
+* `address` — either originated or implicit account address encoded in base58.
-* `typename` — an alias for the particular contract script, meaning that two contracts sharing the same code must have the same type name.
+* `typename` — an alias for the particular contract script, meaning that two contracts sharing the same code can have the same type name.

-{% hint style="info" %}
-A typename is required when using index templates to ensure type consistency, but it's recommended to always set this field to improve auto-generated code readability.
-{% endhint %}

 ```yaml
 contracts: